bmsrk/SoloAdventureSystem/SoloAdventureSystem.Web.UI/README.md

 # ??
 SoloAdventureSystem.Web.UI

+This Blazor Server web UI is deprecated and scheduled for removal.
+A new standalone desktop UI will be provided as a MAUI Blazor Hybrid application.
+For distribution, see root-level `CONTRIBUTING.md`.

+(If you still need to run the legacy Web UI for testing, open the `SoloAdventureSystem.Web.UI` project and run `dotnet run`.)

 A Blazor Server web application for testing and generating AI-powered game worlds with CUDA acceleration support.

 ## ?
 Features